 The first HK tailor to set up shop in New York was not Ascot Chang (which happened in 1986) nor was it Mohan’s (which happened in 1963).
 Instead, it was a relatively obscure tailor (although in his ads he refer to himself as “internationally renowned fitter”) by the name of James Lau, whose company was listed as James Lau Co, Ltd or Hong Kong Fashions, Ltd. From 1961 to 1970, his ads ran frequently in the New York Times with his name listed together with a local salesman by the name of Frank Litt and a tailor by the name of Po Chee Lee.
 His New York showroom was located on Madison Avenue and even the New Yorker wrote about his business.
 According to details from a US customs court report in 1971, James Lau resided in HK and sent the orders he received in New York to Wang Fat Tailor for fulfilment.

-In the 1950s-70s, a globetrotting Shanghainese businessman by the name of Smiley H. Chow (周厚村) was busy doing two things across the globe – selling HK custom made tailor suits and promoting the KMT regime in Taiwan.
+In the 1950s-70s, a globetrotting Shanghainese businessman by the name of Smiley Hudson Chow (周厚村) was busy doing two things across the globe – selling HK custom made tailor suits under the “Smiley” brand and promoting the KMT regime in Taiwan.

 華僑日報, 1962-07-30, 1955-09-29